UBC-MDS/New_Businesses_Survival_Prediction/README.md

 ## Usage via Docker

-1. First clone the repository using the below command:
+1. **Cloning:** First clone the repository using the below command:
 ```
 git clone https://github.com/UBC-MDS/New_Businesses_Survival_Prediction.git
 ```
-2. Next, use the below command to run the docker container in your terminal:
+2. **Docker Compose:** Next, use the below command to run the docker container in your terminal:
 ```
 docker-compose up
 ```
-3. After running the container, you will get a URL in your terminal.
+3. **Open Jupyterlab:** After running the container, you will get a URL in your terminal.
 Copy that URL and paste it in your browswer.
 Change the port mentioned in URL from 8888 to 8889.
 Jupyter Lab/Notebook will open.

-4. Now we need to open our main project report (.ipynb) file.
+4. **Change Directory:** Now we need to open our main project report (.ipynb) file.
 Change directory by clicking on "DSCI_522_group1" and then next open "src" directory.
 Click on "milestone1_report.ipynb" to open the desired notebook.

-5. You can reproduces our analysis by doing "Run All" from the Run tab in jupyter.
+5. **Run Notebook:** You can reproduces our analysis by doing "Run All" from the Run tab in jupyter.

 ## Usage via Conda